 When a rainbow baby is born, one is filled with joy while still grieving the baby who is missing.

-Our rainbow baby is given a new name, while the name of our loss baby still spins through our mind on a continuous loop.
+Our rainbow baby is given a new name while the name of our loss baby still spins through our mind on a continuous loop.
 My brain is confused as I look at my rainbow baby and know what his name is, yet I still want to call him by the name of our baby who died, the name that has echoed through my brain for nearly three years now.
 It’s as if my brain hasn’t figured out that a baby died and another was born.
 It seems unable to differentiate between the old and the new, these two babies who are worlds apart.
-And each time that I want to call my son by his sibling’s name, I cringe, this ever-present reminder that one is missing.
+And each time I want to call my son by his sibling’s name, I cringe, this ever-present reminder that one is missing.
 This name that will never cease.

 The storm is over, but its effects have damaged me.

 My broken heart remains cracked and these ugly feelings of grief appear when I remember what I have lost.

 We give thanks for a healthy rainbow baby but grieve the baby who is missing.
 A seat remains empty during Thanksgiving dinner, and the person who we want to fill that seat will never be able to.
 We celebrate a baby’s first Christmas while our hearts ache for the baby whose face is missing from our Christmas photos.
 The presence of a rainbow baby makes the Christmas lights sparkle a bit more, but the light of our hearts remains dim, the shadows of loss ever-present.